LA Lege Tracker 2024

 ANTI-TRANS & ANTI-QUEER

-• HB608 is a blatantly anti-trans bill that seeks to rigidly define “sex” in state law by a person’s sex assigned at birth.
-The bill specifies that this definition would be used for public school restrooms, domestic violence shelters, and adult and juvenile correctional facilities.
+• HB608 is a blatantly anti-trans bill that seeks to regulate gender by rigidly defining "sex" in state law by a person's sex assigned at birth.
+The bill specifies that this definition would be used for public & charter school restrooms, domestic violence shelters, and adult and juvenile correctional facilities.
+This bill is part of a nationwide effort to force trans people out of public life by using the government's power to mandate discrimination toward us.

 • HB122 would ban the discussion of sexual orientation or gender identity in schools.
 This Don’t Say Queer/Gay/Trans bill would restrict all school employees from being able to discuss their sexual orientation or gender identity, even outside of classroom time.
 This would also ban teacher from sharing their own identities.

 • HB121 would force school officials to use the name and pronouns that correlate with students’ birth certificates unless a parent provides explicit written consent for them to do otherwise.
-This bill explicitly codifies that public school officials are forced to disrespect trans or queer students by calling them pronouns that are incorrect.
-In the event that a parent gives explicit directions about their kid’s pronouns, public school officials can still not respect that request if they cite their “religious or moral convictions.”
+This bill explicitly codifies that public school officials and fellow students will not be reprimanded or suffer any consequence if they disrespect trans or queer students by calling them names or pronouns that are incorrect or if they refuse to identify their own pronouns.
+In the event that a parent gives explicit directions about their kid’s pronouns, public school officials can still not respect that request for any reason without consequence.
+Amendments incorporated by the House additionally add rigid definitions of "sex" and demeaning definitions of "female" and "male" that intend to discriminate against trans students.

 CENSORSHIP & OVERSIGHT